Southwest Airlines Co. (LUV) on Track to Reach $58.00 in a Year

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 30.18% loss in the last 1 month and extending the period to 3 months gives it a 20.28%, and is 5.97% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.04% over the week and 3.30% over the month.
+The stock witnessed a 22.93% loss in the last 1 month and extending the period to 3 months gives it a 18.64%, and is -3.82% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.46% over the week and 3.47% over the month.

 Southwest Airlines Co.
 (LUV) Analyst Forecasts